Healthcare as a Social Justice Issue and Career Opportunities in the Field

-A conversation with the president and CEO of Memorial Sloan Kettering Cancer Center, Selwyn M. Vickers, M.D., FACS
+A Conversation with President and CEO of Memorial Sloan Kettering Cancer Center, Selwyn M. Vickers, M.D., FACS

-This event was presented in partnership with the New York Jobs CEO Council.
+This event is presented in partnership with the New York Jobs CEO Council.

 About Michelle J. Anderson